 Restarting is the most powerful Mac troubleshooting technique I know.
 This simple procedure can resolve a huge variety of crashes, hangs, and other problems.
 It may not be the first thing you should try (because it takes a few minutes), but it should certainly be high on your list.

-So when the need to restart arises, try each of these methods in turn until you succeed: 1.
-The menu command: Choose ¢ > Restart.
+When the need to restart arises, try each of these methods in turn until you succeed:

+1. The menu command: Choose Apple ♠ > Restart.
 When the confirmation alert appears, click the Restart button.

-Quicker restarting: Another way to restart is to press your computer's power button, which displays a dialog with four buttons (Restart, Sleep, Cancel, and Shut Down).
+Quicker restarting: Another way to restart is to press your computer's power button, which will cause your Mac to display a dialog with four buttons (Restart, Sleep, Cancel, and Shut Down).
 When this dialog appears, you can either click the Restart button or simply press the R key to restart immediately, without the confirmation alert.